dhardestylewis/TACC-Stampede2-Pegasus-GeoFlood/README.md

  * Queue configuration, walltime, and project name are defined in `sites.template.xml`.
 At the minimum, you need to update the project for the example to run under your own user account/allocation.
  * Node/core requirements are set in `dax-generator.py`.
 This is to highlight that those requirements can change for the different jobs in the workflow.
+ * `pegasus.conf` contains throttle settings for limit the number of jobs going to SLURM

 ## Running the Example